 The industry is classified on the basis of operating capacity into low voltage, medium voltage, and high voltage.
 Poised to grow at an estimated CAGR of close to 6% from 2015 to 2022, medium voltage panels find applications across domestic end-use such as residences and apartments.
 Rising demand for improved quality and reliability of energy supply coupled with optimum management of medium voltage grids is expected to increase demand for medium voltage boards

 High voltage panels accounted for over 35% of the overall revenue share in the year 2014.
-High voltage capacity boards and switchgears are extensively used in commercial applications as critical as airports, and other buildings such as shopping malls and other industrial applications.
+High voltage capacity boards and switchgear are extensively used in commercial applications as critical as airports, and other buildings such as shopping malls and other industrial applications.
 Long working life, less maintenance, and small size are some key features of a high voltage panel.

 Demand for low voltage panels was estimated to be over USD 250 million in 2014.
-Low voltage boards and circuit breakers are used in domestic and residential applications are largely manufactured by the local vendors.
-Low voltage boards are a part of complete AC and DC UPS offerings, which are available in two-, three-, or four-pole feeder configuration and equipped with IP54 external ingress protection.
+Low voltage boards and circuit breakers are used in domestic and residential applications and are largely manufactured by local vendors.
+Low voltage boards are a part of complete AC and DC UPS offerings, which are available in two-, three-, or four-pole feeder configurations and equipped with IP54 external ingress protection.
 They are used in residential applications, commercial buildings, and other applications.

-Rapid growth in population and increasing urbanization in UAE are expected to drive demand over the forecast period.
-High penetration of renewable resources, dynamic islanding, distributed control, and increase in generation efficiencies in the country are also expected to escalate demand over the next few years.
+Rapid growth in population and increasing urbanization in the UAE are expected to drive demand over the forecast period.
+High penetration of renewable resources, dynamic islanding, distributed control, and an increase in generation efficiencies in the country are also expected to escalate demand over the next few years.

 The key companies in the Middle East distribution panel market include Alfanar Group, Hager, EAMFCO, Legrand, NAFFCO, Meba Electric Enterprise, Schneider Electric, National for Electrical Panel Boards, and ABB Limited.
-These players are focusing on product development, emerging technologies for developing solar panels in electricity generation, and providing solutions that help to reduce environmental impact and increase efficiency of T&D. Moreover, these players are developing new innovative boards that would prove useful in multiple applications.
+These players are focusing on product development, emerging technologies for developing solar panels in electricity generation, and providing solutions that help to reduce environmental impact and increase the efficiency of T&D. Moreover, these players are developing new innovative boards that would prove useful in multiple applications.